SSRS Reports as Parameter Value

 Subreport Properties

-Next, under the General Tab, click the down arrow and select Report that it has to display.
+Next, under the General Tab, click the down arrow and select the Report that it has to display.

 Choose SSRS Reports as Parameter Value